Child Welfare Supervisors

 North Dakota has completed their first cohort of the Leadership Academy for Supervisors with nine participants successfully completing all of the modules and creating change initiative projects that have supported North Dakota’s Jurisdictional Change Initiative: “Building our Child Welfare Systems Capacity Through Supervisory Mentoring and Training. “

 The LAS is a free web- based leadership training for experienced child welfare supervisors.
-We make every effort to schedule the face-to-face sessions around the County Supervisor’s meetings in Bismarck to reduce the time commitment and travel expenses.
+We make every effort to schedule the face-to-face sessions around the Human Service Zone Supervisor’s meetings in Bismarck to reduce the time commitment and travel expenses.
 There is a commitment needed by the individual as well as the agency to support the process and the requirements.

 Leadership Academy for Supervisors Contact